Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces: Preliminaries

 \begin{defn}[Sobolev to Lipschitz property] Let $(X,d,m)$ be a metric measure space.
 We say that $(X,d,m)$ has the \textit{Sobolev to Lipschitz property} if any $f\in W^{1,2}(X,d,m)$ with $|\nabla f|\leq 1$ $m$-a.e. admits a 1-Lipschitz representative, that is, a 1-Lipschitz map $g:X\to\mathbb R$ such that $f=g$ $m$-a.e.. \end{defn}

-Gigli showed (using a result of Rajala \cite{Raj}) that $\mathsf{CD}(K,N)$-spaces have the Sobolev to Lipschitz property.
-Furthermore, Ambrosio-Gigli-Savar\'e showed that $\mathsf{RCD}(K,\infty)$-spaces also have the Sobolev to Lipschitz property (see the paragraph after \cite[Definition 4.9]{Gig}).
-As $\mathsf{CD}^*(K,N)$ spaces are $\mathsf{CD}(K^*,N)$ spaces for a suitable value of $K^*$ (see \cite{Cav} and \cite{CavStu}), $\RCDst(K,N)$ spaces also satisfy the Sobolev to Lipschitz property.
+Gigli showed (using a result of Rajala \cite{Raj}) that, for finite $N$, $\mathsf{CD}(K,N)$-spaces have the Sobolev to Lipschitz property.
+Furthermore, Ambrosio-Gigli-Savar\'e showed that $\mathsf{RCD}(K,\infty)$-spaces also have the Sobolev to Lipschitz property for $N\in(1,\infty)$ (see the paragraph after \cite[Definition 4.9]{Gig}).
+As $\mathsf{CD}^*(K,N)$ spaces are $\mathsf{CD}(K^*,N)$ spaces for a suitable value of $K^*$ (see \cite{Cav} and \cite{CavStu}), $\RCDst(K,N)$ with $N\in(1,\infty)$ spaces also satisfy the Sobolev to Lipschitz property.

 \begin{lem}[Contractions by local duality {\cite[Lemma 4.19]{Gig}}] Let $(X_1,d_1,m_1)$ and $(X_2,d_2,m_2)$ be two metric measure spaces with the Sobolev to Lipschitz property where $m_2$ gives finite mass to bounded sets, and $T:X_1\to X_2$ a Borel map such that $T_\sharp m_1\leq C m_2$ for some $C>0$.
-Then the following are equivalent \begin{itemize} \item[i)] $T$ is $m_1$-a.e. equivalent to a 1-Lipschitz map from $(\supp(m_1),d_1)$ to $(\supp(m_2),d_2)$ \item[ii)] For any $f\in W^{1,2}(X_2,d_2,m_2)$ we have $f\circ T\in W^{1,2}(X_1,d_1,m_1)$ , and moreover,
+Then the following are equivalent \begin{itemize} \item[i)] $T$ is $m_1$-a.e. equivalent to a 1-Lipschitz map from $(\supp(m_1),d_1)$ to $(\supp(m_2),d_2)$ \item[ii)] For any $f\in W^{1,2}(X_2,d_2,m_2)$ we have $f\circ T\in W^{1,2}(X_1,d_1,m_1)$, and moreover,

 \end{itemize} \end{lem}